caseif/Argus/README.md

 ### DIY

 Argus was created as a hobby project with the goal of learning as much as possible.
-As such, it attempts to implement as many of its features in-house as possible, with a couple of notable exceptions:
+It attempts to implement as much functionality in-house as possible, with some notable exceptions:

 **Windowing/input polling:** For the moment, Argus uses SDL for OS-level "grunt" work including window and input management.
-These tasks are highly OS-specific and thus would be somewhat tedious to maintain, so I would rather avoid dedicating any time towards it at least until the project is in a more complete state.
+These tasks are highly OS-specific and would be somewhat tedious to maintain, so I would rather avoid dedicating any time towards it (at least until the project is much further along).

 **File format support:** The remaining dependencies are devoted to parsing file/data formats including PNG, JSON, and DEFLATE data.
+Reimplementing this would be a pretty serious time investment, so I feel a "shortcut" is justified here.
-I am not especially interested in this sort of task and do not see much educational value in it, and developing [libarp](https://github.com/caseif/libarp) certainly gave me my fill of it anyhow.
+In any event, developing [libarp](https://github.com/caseif/libarp) more than gave me my fill of parsing work.

 ### Platform Support

-My vision is for Argus to support at least a handful of platforms, among these macOS, Android, and *BSD.
+My vision is for Argus to support at least a handful of platforms including macOS, Android, and *BSD.
 This ties into my goal of this being a learning project.
-This is lower priority though, and it currently only supports Windows and Linux.
+This is lower priority though, and the engine currently only supports Linux and Windows.

 ### Modularity